nemecek-filip/App-ideas/README.md

 - [Sharing photos to Apple TV](Image-Sharing-to-Apple-TV.md) - let users easily share photos to Apple TV, the current AirPlay solution in iOS is cumbersome

+- **Short Shower** - app that automatically tracks your time in shower analyzing the sound.
+With current Machine Learning APIs this could be done on-device.
+The goal is to encourage less water use by making people conscious of the time they spend showering

 - **[Timelapse from photos](Loong-timelapse.md)**  _[concept image]_ - let user create video timelapse from pictures so the timelapse isnt constrained to single recording

 - [Timezone based reminders](Timezone-reminders.md) - for better remote work experience